Educational and Professional Certification Program

 4. Meet minimum GPA requirements of 3.0 or better in the cumulative GPA or 3.0 in the last 60 hours

-5. Provide copy of the College Recommendation Letter. (please contact your Student Development Specialist for more information).
+5. Provide copy of the Department Recommendation Form. (please contact your Student Development Specialist for more information).

 6. Provide evidence of a valid teaching certificate.